Update by user May 17, 2018

 I have asked for a discount as I do not want to return the camera for another used camera.
 Apparently that is how they work.
 I doubt that they are selling new Canon cameras.

-Review about: Canon Eos 6D Photo Camera.
+Product or Service Mentioned: Canon Eos 6D Photo Camera.

 Reason of review: Fraud.
 Got sold a used camera as a new one..